AlexArchive/Shortcut/README.md

 Shortcut
 ========

-Shortcut makes it very easy to bind a global hotkey to a method in your application.
-That is, when the global hotkey is pressed your method will be called.
+Shortcut allows you to _quickly_ and _easily_ bind a global hotkey to a callback in your application.

 ```c#